 Research team Svetlana Bajalica Lagercrantz

-Genetics of tumor predisposition and progression in breast cancer and DLBCL
+Genetics of tumor predisposition and progression in breast cancer.

 The overall aim for the research in this team is to achieve improved patient handling in clinical oncology with specific focus on lymphoma and breast cancer.
-Our projects concern genetic markers for lymphoma progression and transformation; the use of circulating tumor DNA as a biomarker for prediction and treatment in breast cancer; and characterization of mutations in the Swedish germ-line TP53 cohort.
+Our projects concern the use of circulating tumor DNA as a biomarker for prediction and treatment in breast cancer; and characterization of mutations in the Swedish germ-line TP53 cohort.

 More specifically the research focus in the different projects are: